eclipse-sumo/sumo.website/content/conference.md

 The registration fee includes a two and a half day conference program with refreshments, lunch, proceedings, and social events in the evening.
 Accommodation is not included within the registration fee and must be pre-booked separately.
 The tickets for the conference can be booked on the following website: https://sumo2020.besl-eventservice.de. -->

 ### Venue
-Given the extraordinary situation we are facing, this year's SUMO User Conference will be virtual.
+Given the extraordinary situation we are facing, this year's SUMO User Conference will be **virtual**.
 **More info coming soon**

 <!-- The conference takes place in Berlin Adlershof: